 Status of the five mini-license sites

-Mount Airy #1, LLC which operates the Mount Airy Casino Resort, had wanted to build a satellite casino in Big Beaver Borough, Beaver County.
-They paid $21.2 millionfor the license application.
-They only got 75% back following their license denial.
+Mount Airy #1, LLC, which operates the Mount Airy Casino Resort, had wanted to build a satellite casino in Big Beaver Borough, Beaver County.
+It paid $21.2 million for the license application.
+It only got 75% back following its license denial.

 Greenwood Gaming and Entertainment Inc., operator of Parx Casino, wanted to construct a satellite casino in Shippensburg Township, Cumberland County.
 However, geological testing seems to have ruled out that location.
-They paid $8.111 million for their license.
-They have yet to announce a replacement location, according to PGCB spokesman Doug Harbach.
+It paid $8.111 million for its license.
+It has yet to announce a replacement location, according to PGCB spokesman Doug Harbach.

 Stadium Casino, LLC, which is building a Category 2 casino known as Live!
-Philadelphia is actively constructing a satellite casino in a vacant mall space in Hempfield Township, Westmoreland County.
-They paid $40.1 million for the license.
+Philadelphia, is actively constructing a satellite casino in a vacant mall space in Hempfield Township, Westmoreland County.
+It paid $40.1 million for the license.

 Mountainview Thoroughbred Racing Association, LLC, which operates Hollywood Casino at Penn National Race Course, has begun work on two satellite sites, but work halted due to the virus and has not resumed.

-They paid $50.1 million for a license at a vacant mall space in Springettsbury Township, York County.
-They also spent $7.5 million for a site in Caernarvon Township, Berks County.
-The area is generally referred to as Morgantown, which is actually a zipcode that sprawls through three counties.
+It paid $50.1 million for a license at a vacant mall space in Springettsbury Township, York County.
+It also spent $7.5 million for a site in Caernarvon Township, Berks County.
+The area is generally referred to as Morgantown, which is actually a zip code that sprawls through three counties.